 Selective estrogen receptor modulators (SERMs) may be used to treat stromal tumors.
 In many body tissues, SERMs work as anti-estrogen drugs, stopping estrogen in the body from encouraging cancer cell growth.
 In other tissues of the body, it can act as a weak estrogen.
-Nolvadex® (tamoxifen) is one anti-estrogen SERM drug that is used to treat ovarian stromal tumors.1
+Tamoxifen is one anti-estrogen SERM drug that may be used to treat ovarian stromal tumors.1

 Aromatase inhibitors block an enzyme called aromatase, which changes other hormones in the body to estrogen in post-menopausal women.
 These drugs may be used to treat certain stromal tumors that have recurred and some low-grade serous carcinomas.
 Drugs in this class include Femara® (letrozole), Arimidex® (anastrozole), and Aromasin® (exemestane).1

 What are the possible side effects of hormone therapy?